enclaive/enclaive-docker-wordpress-sgx/README.md

 ```
 grep sgx /proc/cpuinfo
 ```
 Alternatively have a thorough look at Intel's [processor list](https://www.intel.com/content/www/us/en/support/articles/000028173/processors.html).
 (We remark that macbooks with CPUs transitioned to Intel are unlikely supported.
-If you find a configuration, please [contact](#contact) us know.)
+If you find a configuration, please [contact](#contact) us.)

 Note that in addition to SGX the hardware module must support FSGSBASE.
 FSGSBASE is an architecture extension that allows applications to directly write to the FS and GS segment registers.
 This allows fast switching to different threads in user applications, as well as providing an additional address register for application use.
 If your kernel version is 5.9 or higher, then the FSGSBASE feature is already supported and you can skip this step.